cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 = PixelYourSite 4.0.2 =

-* WordDpress 4.7 compatibility checked
+* WordPress 4.7 compatibility checked

 * Manage Events buttons fixed - they were not looking right on WP 4.7